3 in dog years roughly equals 28 in human years.

 As mentioned above, there are 2 main ways of calculating dog years to human years and vice versa.
 There’s a correct way and an incorrect way.

-The American Veterinary Medical Association has the following things to say about it::
+The American Veterinary Medical Association has the following things to add to it:

 Keep in mind that smaller dogs tend to live longer than bigger dogs.
 Scientists concluded that every 4.4 pounds of body mass reduced a dog’s life expectancy by about a month.